xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 # Collecting the serial number using CLI

-To all make sure we are all on the same page, below is the command to collect the serial number with CLI on an IOS XR device and a sample output.
+To make sure we are all on the same page, below is the command to collect the serial number with CLI on an IOS XR device and a sample output.
 In this case, the answer we want to get is `SN: 8F21767F3A3`.

 <script src="https://gist.github.com/AntoineOrsoni/025aefa2afbeefd77d7b0a0f3ec909d1.js"></script>